-Sociology is defined as the study and classification of human societies, and if we think about this definition for a minute, we can see that this is perfect material for a CAT reading comprehension.
-If we look at CAT history, passages have appeared from the field of sociology.
-For example, a passage appeared from the book, ‘Guns, Germs and Steel’ (a book on anthropology, a sub-set of sociology).
+Sociology is one of the most popular areas for CAT reading comprehensions.
+A few years back, a passage appeared from the book, ‘Guns, Germs and Steel’ (a book on anthropology, a sub-set of sociology) in CAT RC section.
+Similar other passages have appeared from other famous books and magazines.
 Considering the complex nature of these sociology texts, it makes complete sense that you read a few books from this area.

 As the title suggests, this is the perfect text for you to explore the subject of sociology.
-This would provide you the basic information related to the subject.
-This book is the best choice for showing how sociology can illuminate the real-life issues.
+This would provide you the basic information related to the subject and let you know how sociology dwells on the real-life issues.

 In Outliers, Gladwell examines the factors that contribute to high levels of success.
 Throughout the publication, Gladwell repeatedly mentions the "10,000-Hour Rule", claiming that the key to success in any field is, to a large extent, a matter of practicing a specific task for a total of around 10,000 hours.
-The book is a wonderful combination of interesting case studies, examples and in fact does motivate you a little as well.
+The book is a wonderful combination of interesting case studies and motivating examples.

-How societies choose to fail or succeed by Jared M. Diamond: This book is by an author who has won a Pulitzer award as well as featured in CAT RCs.
-In this book, the author reviews the causes of historical and pre-historical incidences of societal collapse particularly those involving significant influences from environmental changes, the effects of climate change, hostile neighbors, and trade partners and considers the responses, different societies have had to face such threats.
+Written by a Pulitzer award winner, the book reviews the causes of historical and pre-historical incidences of societal collapse particularly those involving significant influences from environmental changes, the effects of climate change, hostile neighbors, and trade partners, and how different societies responded to such threats.
+Certain passages of the book have also featured as CAT RCs.

-The dark side of an all American meal by Eric Schlosser: This is a book by investigative journalist Eric Schlosser that examines the local and global influence of the United States fast food industry.
+This book shows the dark side of an all American meal.
+Written by the investigative journalist Eric Schlosser, it examines the local and global influence of the United States fast food industry.
 In a way, this book goes beyond your CAT preparation, and in fact exposes you to information you might have never ever thought about.

 5. The Hero with a Thousand Faces by Joseph Campbell:

-This is a book meant for those who love sociology.
+This is a perfect choice for sociology lovers.
 A mixture of sociology and anthropology, this irrefutable classic dissects commonalities in religious and folk narratives and characters from various eras and geographic locales.

 - Guns, Germs, and Steel by Jared Diamond